scikit-hep/uproot3/README.rst

 - If it's a ``dict`` from name to `Interpretation`_, you'll read the requested arrays in the specified ways.
 - There's also a functional form that gives more control at the cost of more complexity.

-Interpretations let you interpret the bytes of the ROOT file in different ways.
+An `Interpretation`_ lets you view the bytes of the ROOT file in different ways.
 Naturally, most of these are non-sensical:

 .. code-block:: python

+    # this array contains big-endian, 8-byte floating point numbers
     >>> tree.arrays("Float64")
     {'Float64': array([ 0.,  1.,  2.,  3.,  4.,  5.,  6.,  7.,  8.,  9., 10., 11., 12.,
                         13., 14., 15., 16., 17., 18., 19., 20., 21., 22., 23., 24., 25.,